In the United States, lung cancer is the second most common cancer in both men and women. It’s also the leading cause of death from cancer.

 For the subsequent screening services, a written order is required which may be furnished during any appropriate visit from a qualified health professional.

 Talk to your primary care provider today to find out if you qualify.
-If you do not have a primary care provider you can find one here.
+If you do not have a primary care provider you can find one in our provider directory.